Common name: kangaroo apple, poroporo

 Berry 10–15 mm diam., orange-red to scarlet.

-Distribution and occurrence: Grows in disturbed areas, often as a weed; widespread in coastal rainforest, west to Condobolin area.
+Distribution and occurrence: Grows in disturbed areas.
+Naturalised in SA and WA, with some NSW occurences also likely naturalised from cultivated material.
+Widespread in coastal rainforest, west to Condobolin area.

 NSW subdivisions: NC, CC, SC, NT, CT, ST, NWS, CWS, SWS, NWP, SWP, LHI